 "The longer your hair, the more prone it is to split ends," says Gurgov.
 "It's important to keep up with your regular trims.
 Book an appointment with your hairstylist every six to eight weeks regardless of your hairs length to keep your ends as healthy as possible."
 Dhiran Mistry, a master stylist at Spoke & Weal, agrees, adding that the longer you wait to trim your hair, the farther up the hair shaft your ends will split, ultimately making your hair shorter than you started with instead of growing longer.

 "The daily wear and tear on your hair can cause split ends," notes Gurgov.
 "Try not to over-shampoo your hair—when your hair is wet, it is in its most fragile state.
-A good tip is to pull your hair back into a ponytail and use the same amount of shampoo as the diameter of your ponytail.
-Your hair should not be washed more than once or twice a week, and when you do, concentrate the shampoo on your scalp."
+A good tip is to pull your hair back into a ponytail and use the same amount of shampoo as the diameter of your ponytail."

 Try to avoid super-hot showers